Andrew Fisher: Prime minister, 1910–1913

 A land tax, aimed at breaking up big estates and give wider scope for small-scale farming, was also introduced, while coverage of the Arbitration system was extended to agricultural workers, domestics, and federal public servants.
 In addition, the age at which women became entitled to the old-age pension was lowered from sixty-five to sixty.
 The introduction of the maternity allowance was a major reform, because it enabled more births to be attended by doctors, thus leading to reductions in infant mortality rates.
 However, the maternity allowance was only available to white women, with the legislation barring "women who are Asiatic, or are aboriginal natives of Australia, Papua or the Pacific Islands" in line with the racial exclusions in the old-age pension.
-Compulsory preference to trade unionists in federal employment was also introduced, while the Seaman's Compensation Act of 1911 and the Navigation Act of 1912 were enacted to improve conditions for those working at sea, together with compensatory arrangements for seamen and next of kin.
+Compulsory preference to trade unionists in federal employment was also introduced, while the Seaman's Compensation Act 1911 and the Navigation Act 1912 were enacted to improve conditions for those working at sea, together with compensatory arrangements for seamen and next of kin.
+The Shale Oil Bounties Act of 1910 provided for the encouragement of a certain industry while also providing for (as noted by one study) “the refusal or reduction of a bounty if the production of a commodity is not accompanied by the payment to the workers employed in that production of a fair and reasonable rate of wage.”
 Eligibility for pensions was also widened.
 From December 1912 onwards, naturalised residents no longer had to wait three years to be eligible for a pension.
 That same year, the value of a pensioner's home was excluded from consideration when assessing the value of their property.
+The Commonwealth Workmens’ Compensation Act, which was introduced in 1912, provided compensation for Commonwealth workers.

 Andrew Fisher at the naming of Canberra ceremony, 1913 (Note: The Governor-General, Lord Denman, is standing to the left of Fisher, while King O'Malley, Minister for Home Affairs, is at the far left of the photo (conversing with Lady Denman who was given the honour of pronouncing the new capital's name for the first time).)